smalik631/MERN_kreative/README.md

 1. replace user state with user reducer to manage complex state in homescreen

 2. useState is a basic Hook for managing simple state transformation, and useReducer is an additional Hook for managing more complex state logic.
+3. use logger if there is an isue in checking the state of the application.

 # install useReduce lagger package for lock state changes